 Sixty four students and staff members were asked out of the nominees for best picture “Which one did they think deserved the Oscar?”
 We tallied their answers and have compiled them into a table.

 Trick or treating is done by many on Halloween night.
 An old tradition passed down through the generations, but I ask you this how old is too old to trick or treat?
-Well here’s what some Centennial students had to say on the matter “I think once people hit a […]

 In the world of literature, apocalyptic dystopia is no walk in the park for anyone involved; but in the future world of Divergent, it’s particularly harsh on teens.
 “Divergent” is the latest in a string of young adult books to produce a movie franchise.
 At the heart of Veronica Roth’s YA bestseller is a provocative existential dilemma involving adolescence and identity: At the age of 16, everyone must choose which of society’s stringently defined sections they’ll join.
 That could mean staying on home turf or leaving loyalty to blood far behind, and it’s an irreversible decision.
 Beatrice veers from her inherent faction and chooses the Dauntless, brave warriors who protect society.
 Chaos ensues.
 In an era when kids are constantly pressured to launch a career against their liking, it’s an idea with particular resonance.

 In today’s age, almost everyone has a smartphone or access to the Internet.
 This article focuses on high schoolers, and whether or not being connected to the Internet has begun to control their lives.

 With the early application deadline November 1 coming up shortly, seniors applying to colleges are becoming more frantic as the date draws nearer.
 Ensuring ACT or SAT scores are turned in on time, getting transcripts sent to respective colleges, and adding final touches to application essays, these last few days can be a stressful time.
 Continue reading Quick Tips for College Applications

 Physical education used to be the class everybody loved.
 Starting this school year, that all changed.
 From the dress code to the activities and the free days, PE has seen a drastic change all around the board.
 Continue reading Centennial Increases Physical Education Intensity